brimdata/super/book/src/formats/csup.md

 A CSUP file encodes a bounded, ordered sequence of values.
-To provide for efficient access to subsets of CSUP-encoded data (e.g., columns), the file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and is therefore not intended as a streaming or communication format.
+To provide for efficient access to subsets of CSUP-encoded data (e.g., columns), the file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system).

 A CSUP file can be stored entirely as one storage object or split across separate objects that are treated